-Furthermore, this ideational complementarity predicts that we should expect to see more ideational politics (of both kinds) in low-income regions/countries/states-of-the-world than in high-income ones.
-The contemporaneous presence of both identity and policy memes may not be an accident.
+It may a priori not be obvious why an increase in identity polarization should be associated with prevalence of more policy memes.
+We would not expect the fact that voters believe the identity meme "Obama is a Muslim" in and of itself increases the likelihood that there will also be a successful policy meme such as the austerity related meme of "living within our means".
+However, once seen in the context of the ideational complementarity between worldview politics and identity politics, this contemporaneous presence of both identity and policy is better understood.
+Indeed, precisely for this reason we should expect to see more ideational politics (of both kinds) in low-income regions/countries/states-of-the-world than in high-income ones.
 Indeed this echoes Frank (2007, pp. 259) who observed that the "poorest county in America" voted Republican and puzzled at the "tragically inverted form of class consciousness that makes such individuals make common cause with the assortment of millionaires ... pushing the Republican economic agenda of tax-cuts, de-regulation, free trade and corporate welfare".
 Similarly, in light of our results it is interesting to observe that in many countries over the past decade (as in Russia, Venezuela and Turkey) populist policy themes were accompanied with a shrill nationalism directed against minorities or foreigners.